Gene Regulatory Network Analysis with SCENIC¶

 # Import required modules for RSS analysis

-from omicverse.externel.pyscenic.rss import regulon_specificity_scores
+from omicverse.external.pyscenic.rss import regulon_specificity_scores

-from omicverse.externel.pyscenic.plotting import plot_rss
+from omicverse.external.pyscenic.plotting import plot_rss

 from adjustText import adjust_text